athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 * Note from the author: This is quite inefficient because it's based on a not-currently-working build of the ranked voting system.
 It's essentially the ranked voting program with some functionality (and the lack of it functioning correctly) removed.
 * Needs editing - all previous votes can be seen and if a name is spelled incorrectly, the program quits.
+* If there are two candidates with the same name, it only goes to one.
+That probably won't be a problem though.
+Also, have a reminder saying voting complete will end it so people don't have to go into the code to find it.
+MA

 ## Panathanea Day